TriTranDev/neuralnetwork/README.md

 	}
 ```

-inputNumber: lenght of your input put data
+inputNumber: lenght of your input put data <br />
-outputNumber: lenght of your out put data
+outputNumber: lenght of your out put data <br />
-hiddenNumber: lenght of your hidden you want to use example 10,20,100....
+hiddenNumber: lenght of your hidden you want to use example 10,20,100.... <br />
-NumEpochs: number of loops when you train the neural
+NumEpochs: number of loops when you train the neural <br />
-LearningRate: it use for training neural, check google for more information.
+LearningRate: it use for training neural, check google for more information. <br />

 ```golang
 inputParam := neuralnetwork.InputParamNetwork{